LinuxForHealth/docs/source/developer-setup.rst

 Overview
 ========
-iDAAS Connect provides an opinionated implementation of `Camel Routing <https://camel.apache.org/manual/latest/routes.html>`_, focused on standard data and messaging formats. iDAAS Connect data processing routes are dynamically built from application.properties configurations.
+Linux for Health provides an opinionated implementation of `Camel Routing <https://camel.apache.org/manual/latest/routes.html>`_, focused on standard data and messaging formats.
+Linux for Health data processing routes are dynamically built from application.properties configurations.

-An iDAAS Connect data processing route consists of:
+An Linux for Health data processing route consists of:

 * A consumer endpoint which receives inbound data
 * Optional "components" used to transform, filter, or route data